leanprover/lean4/.github/ISSUE_TEMPLATE/bug_report.md

 * [ ] Put an X between the brackets on this line if you have done all of the following:
     * Check that your issue is not already [filed](https://github.com/leanprover/lean4/issues).
     * Reduce the issue to a minimal, self-contained, reproducible test case.
-Avoid dependencies to mathlib4 or std4.
+Avoid dependencies to Mathlib or Batteries.

 ### Description